The Complete Agile Project Manager: Master Your Projects

 Team Members

 The Team Members are the backbone of any Agile project.
 They are cross-functional professionals who execute the tasks needed to deliver a product increment.
 Their roles may vary, but their commitment to Agile principles remains constant.
-Responsibilities of team members include:- Participating in sprint planning and retrospective meetings
+Responsibilities of team members include:

 - Collaborating to achieve sprint goals